ietf/chairs.ietf.org/speaking.md

+---
-# Speaking For or About the IETF
+title: Speaking for or about the IETF
-This page discusses good practices and guidelines for speaking for or about the IETF: How we should represent the IETF's position on a topic when asked about it, or writing about it in blogs, speaking on panels, and making presentations.
+description: This page discusses good practices and guidelines for speaking for or about the IETF: How we should represent the IETF's position on a topic when asked about it, or writing about it in blogs, speaking on panels, and making presentations.
+published: true
+date: 2025-09-15T14:40:08.495Z
+tags:
+editor: markdown
+dateCreated: 2025-09-15T14:40:08.495Z
+---

+# Speaking for or about the IETF

 ## Intended Audience for These Guidelines